ufukomer/knocking-star/README.md

 #Knocking Star

-Knocking Star is a portfolio and blogging site that contains various technologies:
+Knocking Star is a portfolio and blogging site that's created with various technologies:
   - Spring Framework
   - Polymer
   - Gradle